Sourdough Panzanella with Peaches & Burrata

 The vinaigrette should be tangy and seasoned well.
 Adjust as necessary.

-4. Combine Panzanella and Let it Rest
+4. Assemble and Rest

 Scatter the cooled sourdough croutons onto a large platter or place them in a large serving bowl.